koding/kdlearn/guides/understanding-vm-panel/index.md

 * Resize VM: If you just upgraded to a paid plan you can choose to assign the necessary space.
 * Terminate VM: If you're a paying customer you can remove your VM and create a new one if you so choose.

-If you encounter any issues or have any questions regarding the VM settings panel you can email us at [support@koding.com](mailto:support@koding.com) and we'll gladly help.
+If you encounter any issues or have any questions regarding the VM settings modal you can email us at [support@koding.com](mailto:support@koding.com) and we'll gladly help.